Skip to content

 The fund fee: right, then wrong for an odd reason.
 I asked four AIs to compare two ordinary index funds, the sort of question anyone choosing where to park long-term savings might ask.
 The yearly fee is a single published number, the cleanest right-or-wrong test there is, and ChatGPT got it right.
 So did most of the others.
 The miss came on the dividend yield, the income each fund pays out: ChatGPT gave both funds the same figure when they plainly don’t pay out the same.
 A tidy, identical-looking pair of numbers, one of them wrong, presented with no more hesitation than the fee it nailed.
 (The full four-AI test is here.)

 The price that never existed.
 The one I opened with.
 Asked for a current price in two fresh sessions, ChatGPT returned $206.18 “live” in one and $191.21 “during today’s session” in the other.
 The day’s real range, checked against the market data afterwards, was $199.54 to $205.66.
 The first figure sat above the entire day’s high; the second sat below the entire day’s low.
 Both were impossible.
 Both arrived with a citation, neatly dressed for a number that had never existed anywhere outside that reply.
-This is the failure mode at its purest: a precise figure, confidently dated, that was never true.
+The failure mode shows up here at its purest: a precise figure, confidently dated, that was never true.
+(I pulled the price question out into its own post, with the fifteen-second check that catches it.)

 The same question, two different answers, same afternoon.
 I asked two versions of Google’s Gemini for a live options quote: one the cheaper, faster model, one the more capable one.
 Same question, same stock, same afternoon.
 The faster model produced a tidy table of figures presented as current market data.
 The more capable one declined twice, in two separate sessions, saying plainly it had no live access.
 The model tier decided whether I got a real refusal or an invented number.
 ChatGPT, asked the same kind of question across three fresh sessions, did three different things: declined once, declined with a caveat once, and quoted a stale figure as fact once.
-The unreliability isn’t a fixed trait of the tool; it shifts session to session.
-(I documented the Gemini split separately.)
+The unreliability shifts session to session.

 The factor-of-a-thousand mistake.
 Asked to read a company’s revenue from its own annual report, Perplexity took a figure the filing states in thousands and read it as plain dollars, turning roughly six million into roughly six thousand.
-Then it didn’t stop.
-It narrated a 99.8% collapse that never happened, calmly explaining the downfall of a company that was, at that moment, trading normally and entirely fine.
+Then it kept going, narrating a 99.8% collapse that never happened, calmly explaining the downfall of a company that was, at that moment, trading normally and entirely fine.
 (That one is in the four-tool comparison.)
-It had enough context to know the numbers didn’t add up.
-It wrote the eulogy anyway.
+It had enough context to know the numbers didn’t add up, and wrote the eulogy anyway.

 Why this won’t be fixed by a better model

 That’s why “how often is ChatGPT wrong” is the wrong question to fix on.
 The rate will drift as models improve.
-The structure won’t, because confident-when-it-doesn’t-know is baked into how these tools produce text.
-A newer model fails less often on the moving-data questions; it does not start telling you which answers it pulled from a real source and which it filled in.
+The structure stays the same, because confident-when-it-doesn’t-know is baked into how these tools produce text.
+A newer model fails less often on the moving-data questions.
+It still won’t tell you which answers it pulled from a real source and which it filled in.
 Until it does, the presentation carries no information about whether the number is real.

 The two checks I run